 ~ If you don’t believe in your writing ability and love what you write, how can you expect anyone else to believe in it or want to read it?

-~ Develop a unique voice that sets your writing apart from any other writer, so much that when people read unattributed excerpts, they will recognize your work.
+~ Develop a unique voice that sets your writing apart from any other writer, so much so that when people read unattributed excerpts, they will immediately recognize your work.

 ~ Writing needs to be as much a part of who you are as your eye color or your sense of humor.
 It needs to be something inside you that HAS to come out regardless of whether you want it to or not.
 Everyone doesn’t have the luxury of being able to write full time, but when you’re not able to write, you should be thinking about what to write the next time you get the chance.